hKedia/dshare-blockstack/README.md

 You need to have MongoDB running locally on your machine.
 Community edition of MongoDB can be downloaded from [here](https://docs.mongodb.com/manual/installation/#mongodb-community-edition).

 If you have MongoDB already installed, make sure it's version 3.6 or higher.
+Here's MongoDB is used to run a [radiks](https://github.com/blockstack-radiks/radiks) server, which helps in quering and indexing the data stored on user's gaia hub.
+Curious about how radiks work?
+[GitHub](https://github.com/blockstack-radiks/radiks)

 ### Installing Node.js